 Photoshop is best seen as an image editing device while Lightroom as an image management tool.

 The great thing about Adobe is that it offers 30-day trials. free of charge.
 Everything is available on their website, through their pay-monthly creative cloud system.
+Or you can prepay for a year on Amazon here.

 There are a few plans to choose from for photographers.
 Either opt for Lightroom CC (classic) and 1TB of cloud storage for $9,99, or for the same cost you can trade in the 1TB for 20GB and receive both current versions of Lightroom and Photoshop too.